top of page

 Figure 1: Ship Detection in Gulf of Kutch - 2019 vs 2020 - extracted using SAR (Sentinel-1) Imagery

-The satellite in concern - Sentinel-1A - has a spatial resolution of 5m by 20m.
-The parameter for objects to be detected was kept at a minimum of 30m in size.
-(Reducing it further would increase the number of false detections (objects classified as ships but not ships in reality).
+The Imagery has been captured by Sentinel-1A satellite which has a Spatial Resolution of 5m by 20m.
+The parameter for objects to be detected was kept at a minimum of 30m in length.
+Reducing it further would increase the number of False Detections i.e. some objects would be classified as ships but would not be Ships in reality but other objects at sea.

-The principle behind Object Detection from Aerial Imagery is how electromagnetic waves interact with on-surface materials.
-In this study, a ship appears brighter to the C-SAR instrument on-board the Sentinel-1 satellite as compared to the water in the vicinity, which is darker - refer visual below.
-CFAR algorithm was one of the technique used during this processing workflow - the same methodology can be used to detect icebergs in colder regions.
+The principle behind Object Detection from Aerial Imagery is how electromagnetic waves interact with Surface features on Earth.
+A ship appears brighter to the C-SAR instrument on-board the Sentinel-1 satellite as compared to Water in the vicinity, which is darker - refer the visual below.
+CFAR algorithm was one of the techniques used during the Processing workflow - the same methodology can be used to detect Icebergs in polar regions.

-That being said, the extent of accuracy depends on geological factors, satellite instrument properties, methodology of processing the data, and even local knowledge about the AoI (Area of Interest).
+The extent of accuracy depends on Geological factors, characteristics of the Satellite instrument, methodology of processing the Imagery dataset, and even having local knowledge about the Area of Observation.

 Ships appear brighter in SAR Imagery as compared to the dark water in background.
 This contrast facilitates ship detection using radar (SAR) satellite imagery.